vmsh0/JustActivateWindows/README.md

 ### How does it work?
 This is very approximate.
 Please **read the source code** to find out more!

-- **Key installation**
--- The system is checked for existing keys.
+- **Key installation.** The system is checked for existing keys.
 If the main key is the correct VL key, JAW proceeds to the next step; otherwise, it clears all keys and installs the correct one.
-- **Tap driver installation**
--- JAW installs a Tap driver (currently, the tap0901 driver from the OpenVPN project) and configures it for the dummy KMS server.
+- **Tap driver installation.** JAW installs a Tap driver (currently, the tap0901 driver from the OpenVPN project) and configures it for the dummy KMS server.
-- **Service installation and activation**
--- JAW installs the dummy KMS server as a services, which will listen on the Tap driver interface, and configures the Windows firewall accordingly.
--- The Software Licensing Service is configured to use the dummy KMS server for activation, and the activation is triggered.
+- **Service installation and activation.** JAW installs the dummy KMS server as a services, which will listen on the Tap driver interface, and configures the Windows firewall accordingly.
+The Software Licensing Service is then configured to use the dummy KMS server for activation, and the activation is triggered.

 **Further documentation** can also be obtained by running JAW and clicking on the *?* button for each step.

 ## How can I contribute?
 This is the current **to-do list** (some of these items are further detailed in the issue tracker):

-- Code-related
+#### Code-related
--- Generally improve the code, which as of now is pretty rudimentary -- Revamp the GUI
+- Generally improve the code, which as of now is pretty rudimentary
+- Revamp the GUI
--- Put more sanity checks throughout the WMI operations -- Make the firewall step reversible
+- Put more sanity checks throughout the WMI operations
+- Make the firewall step reversible
--- Localization support
+- Localization support

-- Project-related
+#### Project-related
--- Localization (depends upon Localization support)
+- Localization (depends upon Localization support)
--- Better release process (incl. compiling vlmcsd as part of the build process and automatic versioning based off git commit id and tag - I have no idea how to do that with MSBuild)
+- Better release process (incl. compiling vlmcsd as part of the build process and automatic versioning based off git commit id and tag - I have no idea how to do that with MSBuild)
--- 32-bit release?
+- 32-bit release?

 Some of these items have a **corresponding Issue** in the tracker with more details.